PCOM South Georgia Programs | Campus and Community Partnerships

 The PCOM South Georgia Opportunities Academy is a summer enrichment program for local high school students interested in healthcare careers.
 Medical students, faculty and staff at PCOM South Georgia lead participants through full days of hands-on learning.
 Youth explore various medical subjects from cardiology to infectious diseases to neuroscience as well as gain exposure to different careers in health care.

-Through the SISTERS program, undergraduates will gain invaluable exposure to the principles and practices of osteopathic medicine, while actively contributing to research that addresses unique health challenges.
+Through the program, undergraduates will gain invaluable exposure to the principles and practices of osteopathic medicine, while actively contributing to research that addresses unique health challenges.
 The program is committed to fostering a new generation of scholars and healthcare professionals who are dedicated to advancing healthcare and making a transformative impact in their communities.

 Partner With PCOM South Georgia for Your Next Community Event!